Board of Directors

 Mr. Danesh Casie Chetty

-Mr. Danesh Casie Chetty was a senior Sri Lankan Diplomat in the Sri Lankan Foreign Service from 1970 to 2006.
+Mr. Danesh Casie Chetty is a retired senior Sri Lankan Diplomat in the Sri Lankan Foreign Service from 1970 to 2006.
 He has served in various capacities in Sri Lanka’s foreign missions as in Japan, Yugoslavia, the USSR, India, Indonesia, the European Union, France, Germany and Malaysia.
 He has represented Sri Lanka in several international delegations within his diplomatic career.
-After his retirement from the Sri Lankan Foreign Service, he held the Executive Director position in several Sri Lankan non-governmental organizations and think tanks.
+After his retirement from the Sri Lankan Foreign Service, he held the Executive Director position in several Sri Lankan non-governmental organizations and think tanks…

 Ms. Nishandeny Ratnam